Student Conduct Code

 • New Information: To consider new information, sufficient to alter a decision, or other relevant facts not brought out in the investigation, because such information and/or facts were not known to the student appealing at the time of the investigation.

-• Procedural Error: To determine whether the SCA’s investigation conformed to proscribed procedures in light of the complaint and the information presented, and in conformity with proscribed procedures.
+• Procedural Error: To determine whether the SCA’s investigation conformed to prescribed procedures in light of the complaint and the information presented, and in conformity with prescribed procedures.

 • Substantive Facts: To determine whether the decision reached was based on information that, if believed by the SCA, was sufficient to establish that a violation of the Student Conduct Code occurred.